 A design defect product liability lawsuit must prove that there is something about the design that was “unreasonably dangerous”.
 A good example of this would be a child safety seat that is designed so that a child that was using it correctly would have a harness around their neck in a dangerous way.
-Many cases of this sort involve medical devices that are defective or used incorrectly, such as vaginal mesh lawsuits, Pradaxa lawsuits or Stryker hip implant lawsuits.
+Many cases of this sort involve medical devices that are defective or used incorrectly, another good example is the 3M earplugs that damaged the hearing of service people.

 In a design defect case, as opposed to a manufacturing defect or marketing defect, the burden is on the injured person to prove that, more likely than not a safer design was available and the defective product was the “producing cause” of the personal injury, property damage or death.

 “Safer Alternative Design” means that there is a product designed other than the one that was actually used.
 It must be shown that the safer alternative in reasonable probability: